 Typically, ZPs are stable throughout a night (if photometric), but over months the ZPs decrease (i.e. the sensitivity of the instrument is reduced), for example due to accumulation of dust on the primary mirror.
-The extinction coefficients k_b are usually stable over periods of months but they will be monitored through each night assuming fixed ZPs and making measurements over a range of airmass.
+The extinction coefficients $k_b$ are usually stable over periods of months but they will be monitored through each night assuming fixed ZPs and making measurements over a range of airmasses.
 The 2MASS found that their extinction coefficients vary seasonally but such an effect should be smaller for VISTA because of the drier site and narrower filter profiles, especially at J.

-A network of secondary photometric standard fields is set up so routine photometric standard observations can be made every two hours.
+A network of secondary photometric standard fields is set up allowing routine photometric standard observations every two hours.
 The fields are selected among the 2MASS touchstone fields (Figure 17) and UKIRT faint standard fields.
 Some of them have already been observed and calibrated in by WFCAM at the UKIRT.
 The secondary fields meet the following criteria:

-- (1) cover the camera pawprint area; - (2) span RA=0-24hr, with an approximate spacing of 2hrs - (3) enable observations over a range of airmass, i.e. some fields pass close to the VISTA zenith, and others are available to the North (to allow for WFCAM cross-coverage) and South to optimize telescope azimuth slewing and to allow observations during strong wind from different directions; - (4) contain \sim 100 stars per detector to allow characterizing the systematic position-dependent photometric effects (but avoiding crowding problems), with $J\leq$ 18, and $K_S\leq$ 16 mag for short exposures;
+- (1) cover the camera pawprint area; - (2) span RA=0-24hr, with an approximate spacing of 2hrs - (3) enable observations over a range of airmass, i.e. some fields pass close to the VISTA zenith, and others are available to the North (to allow for WFCAM cross-coverage) and South to optimize telescope azimuth slewing and to allow observations during strong wind from different directions; - (4) contain $\sim$ 100 stars per detector to allow characterizing the systematic position-dependent photometric effects (but avoiding crowding problems), with $J \le$ 18, and $K_S \le$ 16 mag for short exposures; - (5) encompass stars with broad ranges of colours to allow derivation of extinction colour terms and to facilitate transformations from/to other filter systems.